TOP

 Râmeţ Monastery

 Râmeț Monastery is one of the oldest and most renowned worship places in Romania.
-It is located in Alba County, Transylvania, in Trascău Mountains (Western Carpathians).
-It seems that the monastery was founded by two monks, father Ghenadie and father Romulus, in 1214.
+It is located in Alba County, Transylvania, in the Trascău Mountains (Western Carpathians).
+It seems that the monastery was founded by two monks, Father Ghenadie and Father Romulus, in 1214.
 The great scholar Nicolae Iorga showed that the name "Râmeț" is derived from "eremite" (lonely monk).
-The painting of
+The painting

 Carol I Mosque